DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2019-01-28-new-further-education-course.md

 Should FE course be with all the others?
 “Yes - the application process is the same as those that result in QTS and managed in the same way.
 They’re getting the same treatment as someone who is applying for QTS” ([video](https://lookback.io/watch/pWYBvEpr8YfeF7pAx?t=12m36.1s))

-How school placements work should be renamed to How placements work for FE courses, placements aren’t in schools.
+How school placements work should be renamed to How placements work for FE courses, placements are not in schools.

-As courses aren’t tied to allocations, the opening date for applications is arbitrary. “because this course is not subject to allocation restrictions, we know the course is going to run.” ([video](https://lookback.io/watch/pWYBvEpr8YfeF7pAx?t=15m25.7s))
+As courses are not tied to allocations, the opening date for applications is arbitrary. “because this course is not subject to allocation restrictions, we know the course is going to run.” ([video](https://lookback.io/watch/pWYBvEpr8YfeF7pAx?t=15m25.7s))

 *[GCSE]: General certificate of secondary education *[PGCE]: Postgraduate certificate in education